dorshinar/blog/content/blog/impossible-state-with-typescript/impossible-state-with-typescript.md

 Among the many good things Typescript offers, I'd like to address one that, in my experience, has saved me quite a few bugs.

 Let's start with an example first.

+The code will contain React components, but the general principle stays the same with other frameworks as well.

 Let's say we have a very rudimentary loading indicator in our app: